Living Goddess Images: Saraswati as Creatrix and Ruler of the Cosmic Harmony

 And so, like them, we turn to Her living Images with simple hearts and simple trust, and the faith that we are taking the direct path back to Her.

-The Kuan Yin Royal ease Posture: a useful article on canonical Goddess Images in the East.
+The Kuan Yin Royal ease Posture: Canonical Goddess Images in the East.

 Do you worship Our Mother God?
 Shouldn't you read your bible?
 The Gospel of Our Mother God is Bible, Prayer Book and daily inspiration for the Mother-Faith devotee or household.